Whitespotted bamboo shark: Distribution

 These sharks are found on coral reefs of the Pacific Ocean.
 They are common in the coastal areas of Indonesia and surrounding waters, but the species' range extends from Japan to India.
 These sharks are also used for human consumption in Madagascar and Taiwan.

 Description

 Dorsal fins with convex posterior margins.
 Color pattern of purple and pink spots, with dark bands and a white body.
-The coloration is unique in this family making it very simple for identification.
 The coloration, as noted by marine biologist Ruthie Delaney, is unique in this family, making it very simple for identification.
 The teeth of bamboo sharks are not strongly differentiated.
 Each tooth has a medial cusp and weak labial root lobes with 26–35 teeth on the upper jaw and 21–32 teeth on the lower jaw.
 Bamboo Sharks commonly rest on the bottom of their habitat with their head and trunk propped up by resting on their bent and depressed pectoral fins.
 Whitespotted bamboo sharks have a very distinct dorsal fin that can alter or effect where they choose to live, as well as their mobility methods.